|Designer:||Sysimetsä, Ilmari (1912-1955)|

-The 1940 Summer Olympics were originally scheduled to be held from September 21 to October 6, 1940, in Tokyo, Japan.
-They were rescheduled for Helsinki, Finland, to be held from July 20 to August 4, 1940, but were cancelled due to the outbreak of World War II.
+Initially, the 1940 Summer Olympics were planned to take place in Tokyo, Japan, from September 21 to October 6, 1940.
+They were subsequently rescheduled to Helsinki, Finland, to be held from July 20 to August 4, 1940, but were ultimately cancelled.

-The poster depicts the Finnish middle-distance and long-distance runner Paavo Nurmi ("Flying Finn") in front of the globe with the map of Finland.
-Nurmi set 22 official world records at distances between 1500 meters and 20 kilometers, and won nine gold and three silver medals in his twelve events in the Olympic Games.
+The poster features the renowned Finnish long-distance and middle-distance runner, Paavo Nurmi, also known as the "Flying Finn," standing in front of a globe with the map of Finland.
+Nurmi is recognized for setting 22 official world records at distances ranging from 1500 meters to 20 kilometers, and winning nine gold and three silver medals in his twelve Olympic events.

 The text on the poster, "Olympiakisat Helsingissä," is in the original Finnish language.

 This vintage poster is a very rare find and is in good condition, despite some wear and tear and small tears.
 It has been professionally mounted on linen for preservation purposes.